gsauthof/dracut-sshd/README.md

   between `*` and `!` as invalid password field tokens.
 Meaning that only `*` allows public key authentication while `!` blocks any login ([see also][i30]).
+- Can I use dracut-sshd when my root account is locked?

+  A: Yes, you can.
+  However, you have to make sure that your account isn't locked with a `!` in `/etc/shadow`.
+If it is locked like that, you have to lock it differently, e.g. via `usermod -p '*' root` or simply set a strong password for the root user, followed by `dracut -f`.
+  See also the previous question for additional details.
+- Does dracut-sshd only work with networkd?

+  A: No, it doesn't.
+  Dracut-sshd is network service agnostic.
+  It just requires the network being online during early boot.
+  Depending on the distribution, there might be different alternatives available for bringing network interfaces up early, such as Systemd's networkd, legacy network scripts, NetworkManager etc.
+  A given distribution and release might support one of those or many, and default to one of them when the `network` dracut module is included.
+  Besides selecting a specific dracut network module, there are also dracut cmdline parameters for configuring network options and addresses.
+  Depending on your concrete network setup and distribution, a certain network module might be more suitable than another.
+  In general, it isn't an issue to use one network service during early boot and another for late boot (e.g. networkd and NetworkManager).
+  The same goes for configurations, e.g. perhaps for early boot a simple DHCP setups makes most sense while in late boot you have a more complicated network configuration.
 - How do I make it work on Ubuntu 20.04?

   A: There are some pitfalls on Ubuntu.
 Firstly, dracut isn't